Skip advert

 Advertisement - Article continues below

 It’s been with us since 2019, but the second-generation Nissan Juke continues to be a steady seller for the Japanese brand.
-A facelift in 2024 has helped this ageing SUV to keep up with its rivals, and its funky looks are still as bold as ever.
-It would seem that this is enough to keep the Juke in the best-seller charts in 2025 – at least for now.
+A facelift in 2024 has helped this ageing SUV to keep up with its rivals, and its looks are as bold as ever.
+It would seem that this is enough to keep the Juke in this year’s best-seller charts for the time being.

 Advertisement - Article continues below